 We undertake an annual assessment of the main risks to ensure we can maintain a high quality service, whilst ensuring the financial viability and sustainability of the Association.
-Management Committee have identified some key risks such as: welfare reform; external influences on planned income and/or expenditure; increasing levels of deficit funding for SHAPS pension scheme; and the sustainability and development of our existing properties within the planned maintenance programme and in relation to the Scottish Housing Quality Standards by 2015.
-A number of steps have been taken to mitigate the risk associated with these areas with a considerable amount of work being identified to protect the Association and its assets.
-This information will inform the on going review of our Business Plan, which will aim to identify resources to undertake improvements to meet the aspirations of current and prospective tenants across our housing stock.
+A significant risk is the sustainability of our traditional tenement properties, which was reflected in the Asset Management Strategy prepared by Currie and Brown in 2010.
+We are implementing the action plan from this Strategy where we have completed a review of the Stock Condition Survey, which has identified the work to protect this investment; our compliance with the Scottish Housing Quality Standard; and our tenants aspirations for improvements to their home.
+This information will inform the on going review of our Business Plan, which will aim to identify resources to undertake improvements to meet the aspirations of current and prospective tenants to these properties.